 Article 12, Attendance

 Section 1.
-Any member of the Joint Council, Executive Board, Bargaining Team, Stewards or any Committees of the Local Union will be removed from office if she/he misses two (2) of three (3) consecutive meetings of the same body, unless excused for cause by the Local Union Excuse Committee, which will be comprised of the members of the Executive Board.
-The terms for cause will be determined by the Excuse Committee.
-Members of the Executive Board requesting an excused absence may not serve on the Excuse Committee evaluating that request.
-Where a member is removed from office for failure to comply with the established attendance rules, s/he shall not be eligible to run for any elective position from which s/he was so removed for the remainder of the term of office except as a delegate to the International Constitutional Convention.
-If the decision of the excuse committee results in the removal of the officer, and that decision is overturned through the appeals process, the officer shall be made whole for all losses.
+Any member of the Joint Council, Executive Board, Bargaining Team, Stewards or any Committees of the Local Union will be removed from office if they misses two (2) of three (3) consecutive meetings of the same body, unless excused for cause by the Local Union.
+The terms for cause will be determined by the Local Union.
+Where a member is removed from office for failure to comply with the established attendance rules, they shall not be eligible to run for any elective position from which they were so removed for the remainder of the term of office except as a delegate to the International Constitutional Convention; if that decision is overturned through the appeals process, the officer shall be reinstated.

 Article 13, Election Committees